Axway/amplify-central/content/en/docs/runtime_security/_index.md

 * The Graylog API Security retrieves the security results and correlates the endpoints with the Managed API endpoints from the API Gateways connected to the Amplify Enterprise Marketplace.
 * Graylog API Security assesses and determines a security grading.

-{{< alert title="Note" color="primary" >}} APIs that do not match the API Gateways in the Amplify Enterprise Marketplace are represented as Runtime Unmanaged APIs with a security grading.
-These unmanaged runtime APIs are unknown APIs not registered with an API Gateway.
+{{< alert title="Note" color="primary" >}}APIs that do not match the API Gateways in the Amplify Enterprise Marketplace are represented as Runtime Unmanaged APIs with a security grading.
+These unmanaged runtime APIs are unknown APIs not registered with an API Gateway.{{< /alert >}}

 ## Related topics